 Your certification status is classified as "not currently certified" if you do not renew by the certification expiration date.
 The CI-CPT certification will be re-instated once all renewal requirements are met and submitted to CI within the grace period.

-Fill out the one-page form and submit it along with the renewal fee.
-Do not submit documentation other than what is requested on the form.
-Please make sure you retain all contact hour documentation and a copy of this form for your records in case your application is selected for audit.
+Fill out the online renewal form and submit it with the renewal fee.
+Do not submit documentation other than what is requested.
+Please make sure you retain all contact hour documentation and a copy of your form for your records in case your application is selected for audit.
 One contact hour is defined as one clock hour of professional educational programming or hands-on application.

 The Cooper Institute Certification Board (CICB) is committed to providing a program for its credentialed professionals to build upon and/or enhance expertise in Personal Trainer core competencies through a formal program of continuing education.
 The CI-CPT Renewal Program encourages certified professionals to stay up-to-date with research, health and medical guidelines, and to offer programs that are safe, effective, and motivational to their clients.